-The Fund was also helped by holdings in shares from the industrials sector.
-Shares of GE Vernova did very well on the expectation that more electricity will be needed to develop artificial intelligence (AI) platforms.
-Aerospace and defence firm BAE Systems saw its share price rise as countries like the UK and US vowed to increase defence spending.
-Ferguson and Trane Technologies, both leaders in the heating and ventilation industry, also did well following a challenging first quarter.
+Shares from the industrials sector also proved helpful.
+The Fund's holding of GE Vernova did very well on the expectation that more electrification will be needed to develop artificial intelligence (AI) platforms.
+Aerospace and defence firm BAE Systems saw its share price rise as countries like the UK and US vowed to spend more on defence.
+Ferguson Enterprises, a heating and ventilation firm, saw its share price bounce back after a challenging start to the year.

-Given the strength in industrials, not holding shares of Rolls-Royce was unhelpful and offset some of the gains made from its industry peer BAE.
-The Fund's shares of healthcare companies Sanofi and Alcon (which specialises in eye care) dented returns, too.
-Investors fretted about how new product launches will fare against the uncertain backdrop of changing tariff policies.
+On the other hand, not holding shares in Nvidia and Broadcom hurt returns.
+Both technology firms reported high earnings, which was unexpected thanks to trade restrictions on exports to China.

-Similarly, shares of Yum China, which operates fast food chains, fell on a cloudy outlook for consumer demand in China.
+Healthcare companies did not do particularly well in the second quarter, and so the Fund's shares in Sanofi and Alcon were unhelpful.
+Investors seemed unsure about how new product launches will fare against new trade policies.
+Similarly, shares of Yum China, which operates fast food chains, fell on an uncertain outlook for consumer demand in China.